cpkelley94/covidcompbio/01-DataTypes.md

 Different data types have different use cases, and some are more efficient than others for specific operations.
-In this section, we'll provide a reference for some of the most common data types in biological data analysis, and we'll go over when they are best to use.
+In addition, while Python itself has many data types that are broadly useful, external libraries also can provide their own data types that add extra functionality and efficiency for specific types of analysis.
+In this section, we'll provide a reference for some of the most common data types in computational biology, and we'll go over when they are best to use.

 ### Python built-in types